One Bowl Coconut Flour Oatmeal Cookies

 You know when you have crispy outer edges and a soft interior?

-That’s a little bit more difficult with coconut flour, but this is as good as it gets.ย
+Thatโs a little bit more difficult with coconut flour, but this is as good as it gets.ย

 These are great for little ones, as well.
 Coconut flour is a dense, high-fat flour, which is great for growing brains.

-Yes, you can.
+- You can substitute coconut oil for butter.
 I personally love the buttery taste that butter adds, but coconut oil will work if you want to make oatmeal cookies with coconut oil and coconut flour.

 Tag @BucketListTummy on social media and Rate the Recipe